Tuesday, August 12, 2008

 media by and large seek to provoke popular discontent and outrage in support of

-Several journalists have even noted, "the five main privately owned channels—Venevisión,
+the hard-line opposition." [ix] Several journalists have even noted, "the five main privately owned channels—Venevisión,

 Radio Caracas Televisión (RCTV), Globovisión, Televen and CMT—and nine out of